 By self funding and using your own cash to support the agencies is the cheapest and most efficient way to get the business off the ground.
-By self funding it has a number of benefits but your cash pot can only last so long and may throttle growth.
+By using internal sources of fine to self funding it has a number of benefits but your cash pot can only last so long and may throttle growth.

 The following as advantages of self funding an agency:

 - No Interest: By using your own money and self funding there is no interest unlike other forms of finance.

 - Less Commitment: As you are working with your own money you have less of a worry to repay the finance to a lender.

 - Immediate Access: There is no discussions and no paperwork to complete in order to access your money.

 Overdrafts are widely used by business to help cover the aspect of a working business until a client pays their bills.
 This type of facility is offered by a bank, but it is not meant to be used as a type of working capital, business that living in their overdraft are busily down rated in their credit rating.